 Born in Yamanashi Prefecture in 1956.
 Graduated from Tama Art University’s Product Design Departmentin 1980.
 In the same year, he joined Seiko Epson, where he was responsible for advanced development design.
 In 1989, he moved to the United States, where he joined ID Two(now IDEO San Francisco).
 Having honed his craft for seven years, focusing mainly on Silicon Valley industries, and returned to Japan in 1996.
 Fukasawa established and headed up IDEO’s Tokyo office, creating a Japanese design consultant base for the company.
 He went independent in 2003 and founded NAOTO FUKASAWA DESIGN.

-With his designs devoted to simplicity and sublime beauty, Fukasawa has designed for a wide range of leading brands worldwide in Italy, Germany, America, Switzerland, Spain, China, Korea, Thailand, Taiwan, Singapore, France, Portugal, Sweden and Finland, as well as consulting and working with Japanese major corporations.
-His designs span a wide variety of fields, from precision electronic equipment to furniture and interior settings.
+Currently, Fukasawa designs for a wide range of leading brands worldwide in Italy, Germany, America, Switzerland, Spain, China, Korea, Thailand, Taiwan, Singapore, France, Portugal, Sweden and Finland, as well as consulting and designing for local Japanese companies.
+His designs span a variety of fields, from precision electronic equipment to furniture, interior spaces, and architecture.

 Fukasawa is well-recognized for his designs - which imbued with a quiet power that embodies peoples’ hopes and expectations - as well as his design philosophies.
 Conveying them using such terms as “design dissolving in behavior”, “center of consciousness”, “normality”, “outline” and “archetype”, he continues to put these philosophies into practice in his designs.

 Fukasawa determined that the impetus for design is found in people’s unconscious behavior and named this “Without Thought”.
 He has held workshops of the same name every year since 1999 and continues to announce the fruits of these workshops in book form.